matthew-shaw/matthew-shaw.github.io/docs/blog/posts/mkdocs-docker-nginx.md

 ### Caching

-What's better than transferring an optimised, minified and compressed file to the client?
+What's better than transferring an optimised, minified, and compressed file to the client?
 Not transferring one at all!

 The generated output `/site/assets` directory contains all the bundled JavaScript and CSS with cache-busting hashes appended to their file names.
-This means that when the content of the file changes, so does the hash of the file, therefore so does it's path.
+This means that when the content of the file changes, so does the hash of the file, therefore so does its path.
 Since a different file would be requested when it changes, I can instruct browsers to cache these files for a long time.

 In the NGINX config above I've added a location directive to add the [Cache-Control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) header to any file requested from `/assets`.
 Browsers will keep these files in their cache for up to one year before requesting it again.
 For the example site, this equates to only 7.6 kB of 152 kB to be transferred for each page requested after the initial request, with everything else cached.

 ## Conclusion

-Material for MkDocs is a great choice for creating static sites, blogs and project documentation.
+Material for MkDocs is a great choice for creating static sites, blogs, and project documentation.
 It's simple to set up and configure, highly customisable and extensible, plus authoring the content in markdown is easy and familiar to most developers.
 By using NGINX you can serve the MkDocs generated static site in a secure and highly performant way.
-Using Docker to build portable, isolated and small containers makes development and deployment much easier as well.
+Using Docker to build portable, isolated, and small containers makes development and deployment much easier as well.

 If you want to build your own site in this way, I have created a [template repository on GitHub](https://github.com/matthew-shaw/mkdocs) which includes everything discussed above so you can get started quicker.